Mississauga Economic Update: A Presentation to Budget Committee

 To achieve a 50% gender-parity ratio and a 30% representation of other under-represented groups, including racialized persons, people living with disabilities, and members of the LGBTQ2+ community at all levels of organizations and on Canadian board(s).

-Thank you to our bold and committed life sciences leaders who are committed to making changes in their organizations to help close the gaps of diversity and gender disparity in the workplace.
+Thank you to our bold and committed life sciences leaders who are actively working towards addressing diversity and gender disparities in their organizations.

 of members surveyed reported receiving good or significant value from their participation